kosmidkc/kosmidkc/README.md

 🔭 I'm currently working as a data analyst at Showmax, a streaming company in South Africa

-🌱 At the moment, I am trying to improve my skills on Python and SQL and trying to become familiar with Github
+🌱 At the moment, I am trying to improve my skills on Python and SQL

 👯 I am looking to collaborate on data analytics and data science projects.
 Interested in learning about AI and machine learning